ejvanlanen/cv/README.md

 ## 🧪 Product & Scientific Publishing Experience

 **Senior Product Manager** @ [Frontiers Media SA](http://frontiersin.org) _(February 2022 - March 2024)_ <br>
-Peer reviewers make scientific publishing go.
-But Frontiers had developed a reputation for 'spamming' researchers in pursuit of these reviewers.
-I conceived, prototyped, user tested, led a team of developers, and delivered a new way of business—without sending emails.
-This mobile-optimized platform converted 6x better (~18%) than email invitations, improving the overall user experience at Frontiers.
+Peer reviewers make scientific publishing go, but they're overwhelmed with reviewing invitations and current platforms do little to support their work.
+I delivered a new platform that enabled Frontiers to attract reviewers without sending emails and developed an MVP platform to make reviewing more efficient.
+- Conceived, prototyped, user tested, and delivered a platform to transform Frontiers's peer review invitation system.
+- This innovative, mobile-friendly platform attracted tens of thousands of users and increased invitation conversion 6x (to ~18%), speeding review time and improving the overall user experience at Frontiers.
  - Via a series of design sprints, co-created a vision and strategy to modernize Frontiers's peer review platform, the heart of its business.
  - Rallied support for this vision across the company and served as lead product manager for UX design, development, and implementation of its MVP.
- - Created a vision to transform Frontiers's peer review invitation system, prototyping, user testing, and delivering two mobile-friendly, innovative products that attracted tens of thousands of users and increased invitation conversion 6x.
+ -
  - Led two cross-functional teams of product managers; UX designers and researchers; frontend and backend engineers; architects; and other stakeholders.
  - Conducted market analysis, organized design sprints, led user research, built prototypes, and developed product strategy aligned with Frontiers's business goals and the needs of 1.5 million users.
  - Managed product roadmaps, backlogs, and sprint planning to ensure the agile and timely delivery of features, fixes, and enhancements.
 <br><br>

 **Senior Manager, Publications** @ [Helmholtz Munich](https://www.helmholtz-munich.de/en) _(June 2019 - January 2022)_ <br>
 German research institutions are generally unhappy with the costs, and constraints, of scientific publishing.
-Leveraging the growing trend of preprints, I conceived a two-sided market for reviewing preprints, product managed the delivery of an MVP reviewing platform, and pursued grants and VC funding for the project.
+Leveraging the growing trend of preprints, I created an MVP for a two-sided market for reviewing preprints.
-- Analyzed scientific publishing market to find space for building modern publishing workflows for researchers in Germany and around the world.
+- Analyzed scientific publishing market to find space for modern publishing workflows for researchers in Germany and around the world.
 - Created product vision for a two-sided marketplace for the exchange and validation of scientific work, focusing on peer review as the key interaction.
-- Promoted this workflow across Helmholtz's 19 research centers, conducting user research and validating concept with users (~250).
+- Promoted this workflow across Helmholtz's [19 research centers](https://www.helmholtz.de/en/about-us/helmholtz-centers/), conducting user research and validating concept with users.
-- Recruited and product managed external contractors to code (React/NodeJS) a MVP 'preprint review' platform.
+- Recruited and product managed external contractors to develop an MVP 'preprint review' platform, leveraging [bioRxiv](https://www.biorxiv.org/).
-- Created web design for the platform and implemented the design using CSS.
-- Contributed Javascript fixes and minor functionality.
+- Created web design for the platform, implemented the design using Tailwind CSS, and contributed Javascript fixes and minor functionality.
 <br><br>

 **Senior Publisher / Publisher** @ [Elsevier GmbH](https://www.elsevier.com/) _(October 2014 - June 2019)_ <br>
 Researchers in Africa had a problem: communicating their science across borders was difficult.
-And Elsevier had a problem: their reputation amongst scientists was, on the whole, negative.
 Following extensive research—and travel to 🇬🇭 Ghana, 🇰🇪 Kenya, 🇷🇼 Rwanda, 🇸🇳 Senegal, and 🇪🇹 Ethiopia—I created _Scientific African_ in partnership with the [Next Einstein Forum](https://nef.org/).
-Publishing across disciplines and at low cost, SciAf has created a critically valuable resource—thousands of scientific articles for, and by, researchers from Africa.
+- Developed and published _Scientific African_, a critically valuable source of scientific information for, and by, researchers from Africa.
-- Developed and published _Scientific African_, the first Open Access megajournal for researchers in Africa.
 - Developed and negotiated a partnership for _Scientific African_ with Kigali, Rwanda's Next Einstein Forum.
 - Launched _Scientific African_ with [Elsevier’s CEO](https://www.youtube.com/watch?v=ka__ldVfjOc) at the Next Einstein Forum Global Gathering in Kigali, Rwanda in March 2018.
 The launch was covered in [_CBC Radio_](https://www.cbc.ca/radio/asithappens/as-it-happens-tuesday-full-episode-1.4612977/often-sidelined-by-western-journals-african-scientists-get-their-own-peer-reviewed-publication-1.4612980), _Die Zeit_, _Frankfurter Allgemeine Zeitung_, _The Guardian_, _Le Monde_, and _Science_.
-- Managed a portfolio of Food Science and Oceanography journals, with total revenues of ~$16,000,000 USD.
+- Managed a portfolio of Food Science and Oceanography journals, with total revenues of >$16,000,000 USD.
-- Negotiated editorial, title, and society contracts, with a total annual operating budget of ~$1,000,000 USD.
+- Negotiated editorial, title, and society contracts, with a total annual operating budget of >$1,000,000 USD.
-- Coordinated and managed conferences, including the Food Structure & Functionality Forum Symposium, EFFoST, EuroSense, the Food Chemistry Conference, the NIZO Dairy Conference, and Pangborn.
+- Coordinated and managed conferences, including the [Food Structure & Functionality Forum Symposium](https://www.elsevier.com/events/conferences/all/food-structure-and-functionality-forum-symposium), [EFFoST](https://effostconference.com/), [EuroSense](https://eurosense.elsevier.com/), the [Food Chemistry Conference](https://www.elsevier.com/events/conferences/all/food-chemistry-conference), the [NIZO Dairy Conference](https://www.nizodairyconference.com/), and the Pangborn Sensory Science Symposium](https://www.pangbornsymposium.com/).
-- Actively managed 35 Editors-in-Chief, helping them achieve growth and quality targets by providing technical, publishing, and strategic support.
+- Actively managed scores of Editors-in-Chief, helping them achieve growth and quality targets for their journals by providing technical, publishing, and strategic support.
 - Represented Elsevier at international scientific conferences, including the [Planet Earth Institute](https://planetearthinstitute.org.uk/'s) UnConference (2015, London, UK); the [UN Economic Commission for Africa](https://www.uneca.org/'s) Senior Experts Dialogue (2015, Nairobi, Kenya); and the Next Einstein Forum’s Global Gathering (2016, Dakar, Senegal).

 <br><br>